 - hold a bachelor's degree in any subject, normally with at least a B average in 60 points of 300-level courses in the majoring subject; or

-b) Been approved as a candidate by the Programme Director and the Dean of Arts.
+b) and been approved as a candidate by the Programme Director and the Dean of Arts (Academic).

 The Master of Policy and Governance (MPAG) comprises 180 points.
 Students can decide on the level of research that makes up their programme, choosing one of two options: